 The two main acronyms for Linux’s display model are KMS (standing for “kernel mode-setting”) and DRM (standing for “direct rendering manager”).

-As explained in the Device management section, device drivers can support
+As explained in the Manage devices section, device drivers can support

 ioctl system call to handle device specific commands from the